 Peter J Pereira Gray

 Peter Pereira Gray is Managing Partner and Chief Executive Officer of the Investment Division of the Wellcome Trust.
-Prior to his appointment at Wellcome in January 2001, Peter worked for 12 years, latterly as a director of property fund management, at Prudential the UK insurer; at the time the largest institutional owner of UK commercial property.
+Prior to Peter’s appointment at Wellcome in 2001, Peter worked for 12 years, latterly as a director of property fund management, at Prudential the UK insurer; at the time the largest institutional owner of UK commercial property.
 He has been a member of Wellcome’s Investment Committee for over 18 years, and has joint accountability, with the Chief Investment Officer, for the $35 billion global unconstrained multi-asset investment portfolio, and the leadership of the Investment Division.
 Peter is also a member of Wellcome’s Executive Leadership Team.
 The Wellcome Trust is recognised as having one of the strongest long-term investment track records of its type in the world.
-Peter was appointed co-chairman of the Institutional Investors Roundtable (IIR) in November 2018.
+Peter was appointed co-chairman of the Institutional Investors Roundtable (IIR) in 2018.
 The IIR is a not for profit, invitation only forum for the senior executives of global asset owners.
 He is the chairman of the UK farming & land management business, FarmCare Ltd, and chairman of Premier Marinas Ltd, the leading UK marina, boatyard and storage company.
-Additionally he serves as a main board Director of iQ, the UK student housing joint venture with Goldman Sachs; one of the largest purpose-built student housing providers in the UK.
-Privately, Peter is an investor and adviser to XPG Estates Ltd, the London residential property developer and to HRobotics Ltd the UK technology company making professional robotics platforms for data capture on land, sea and in the air.
-He has been an honorary fellow of the Institute of Continuing Professional Development and is an honorary Vice President of the Cambridge University Land Society.
+He is also a main board Director of iQ, the UK student housing joint venture with Goldman Sachs; one of the largest purpose-built student housing providers in the UK.

 Dimitry Griko manages the EG fixed income investment team and has over 15 years of experience in asset management and emerging markets.
 He was previously Head of Investment Department at Everest Asset Management and held positions in Sanno Point Capital Management and at Deutsche Bank AG.